 2. Gaining Exposure

 A huge benefit to social media is the fact that it’s just that - social.
-People talk, and they share information faster than ever before.
-If someone trusts and likes your practice, they are much more likely to share your content, exposing you to their entire network (many of which may be potential patients).
+People talk and share information faster than ever before.
+If someone trusts and likes your practice, they are much more likely to share your content.
+This exposes you to their entire network of friends and followers, many of whom are potential patients.
+You can reach a large volume of people in real-time for a fraction of the cost of traditional marketing.
+Social media uses one of the most successful tactics for business growth, word-of-mouth marketing, and adapts it for the digital era.

 Plus, if more people are viewing and interacting with your content, you are more likely to gain followers.
-As you gain more followers, those users are more likely to view you as a reputable healthcare provider, which is always your goal!
+As you gain more followers, those users are more likely to view you as a reputable healthcare provider, which is always a top priority!

 3. Garnering Engagement

-A feature of most social media platforms especially useful for healthcare marketing is hashtag tracking.
-You can see what hashtags people are using in high volumes and where they are sharing them from, geographically.
-You can use this to help monitor public health trends in your area and prepare for a possible influx of patients due to current events.
+A feature of most social media platforms that are especially useful for healthcare marketing is hashtag tracking.
+You can see which hashtags people are using in high volumes and where they are sharing them from geographically.
+You can use this data to monitor public health trends in your area and prepare for a possible influx of patients due to current health concerns.

-Finally, and along the same lines, if people are interacting online about the different ailments they have, there are bound to be people who are struggling with the same things.
-This opens up the door to create communities for people who are going through similar issues to support each other and share their experiences.
-Facilitating that can be not only rewarding on an emotional level, but also build your practice by bringing in new patients.
+If people are interacting online about their ailments and health issues, they are likely to connect with others who are struggling with the same things.
+This opens the door for you to create support communities for those experiencing similar issues to share their experiences.
+Facilitating such health-focused interactions can be rewarding for people on an emotional level and also build your practice by attracting new patients.

-The takeaway from these tips is that social media is an easy-to-use resource that everyone has access to, so use it!
-It can increase your patient volumes, help you control the health-related information available online, and increase your exposure and engagement, so be sure to take advantage of the opportunity!
+The takeaway from these tips is that social media is an easy-to-use and budget-friendly resource that everyone has access to.
+So use it!
+Social media can increase your patient volumes, help you control the accuracy of health-related information available online, strengthen your relationships with current patients, and broaden your exposure to potential patients.
+Take advantage of the opportunity to build your practice’s brand awareness by establishing a strong social media presence!